ableplayer/ableplayer/README.md

     preferences in cookies.
 This script is distributed with *Able Player*.
 Prior to version 2.3, Able Player used [jquery.cookie][] for this same purpose.

+To install Able Player, copy the following files from the Able Player repo into a folder on your web server:
+- 		build/*
+-		button-icons/*
+- 		images/*
+-		styles/* (optional, see note below)
+-		thirdparty/* (includes js-cookie, as mentioned above)
+-		translations/*
+-		LICENSE

+The *build* folder includes minified production code (*ableplayer.min.js* and *ableplayer.min.css*).
+For debugging and/or style customization purposes, human-readable source files are also available:
+-		build/ableplayer.js
+-		styles/ableplayer.css

 Fallback
 --------